ambarish-prakash/hotelapp/DesignDocument.md

 - Default amenities set up as part of config.
 Import jobs transform source values into fixed internal values (eg laundry mapped to Dry Cleaning).
 - Image URL validation.
 Ensure image endpoint can be accessed while sanitization of input.
 - Cron job setup to ensure daily trigger of job fetching.
+- Unit tests written for all services, jobs and controller.
+Including a system test to test the entire procurement and merge jobs together.
 - Test pipeline included as part of CI (on Pull Request and Push to Main).
-Unit tests written for all services, jobs and controller.
 - UI (I somehow assumed a UI was required to deliver the data, but only when reading it later I realized only the endpoint was enough).

 # Future Implmentation
 These are a mix of features to be implemented now / considered for the future:

-- System integration tests, that test the actual running of jobs.
-Can be setup with redis in git testing pipeline for the sidekiq jobs.
+- Triggering merge jobs only if the imported hotel changed.
+Ideally we should only be re-importing hotel data that was updated, but if the source endpoints do not allow us that filtering ability, then we need to do checks before reimporting / merging as the current solution does not scale well.
 - Image deduplication using advanced techniques such as embeddings or phashes
-- Deletion currently does not work.
-If hotels are removed from a source, its RawHotel object in the DB is not removed.
 - If possible check to see if source URLs could be queried with timestamp, to only fetch latest updates
 - Unmatched Amenities (dont have mapping to our internal set) log a warning.
 Make alerts based on that to handle new amenity tags